 Substitutions

-Here are a few substations or variations you can try to make this pastitsio recipe work for you.
+Here are a few substations or variations you can try to make this Pastitsio pasta work for you.

-- Cheese - Finding anari can be tough, so halloumi and hard goat cheese is fine to use
+- Cheese - Finding Anari cheese can be tough, so halloumi and hard goat cheese are fine to use.

 Equipment

-You'll need a few pots and pans for this recipe, but most important is the oven dish.
-Use a deep lasagne dish, I always cook in enamelled cast iron.
+You'll need a few pots and pans for this recipe, but the most important is the oven dish.
+Use a deep lasagna dish, I always cook in enameled cast iron.

 Storage